SIZE:

-Temperature can influence this period, which is later in colder years.
+Temperature can influence this period, which occurs later in colder years.

 The silver hake has a large, pointed head and a long, slender body with two dorsal fins.
 This fish has a protruding lower jaw without barbels.
 Its body is covered with large scales.
-It has a silvery color; darker on its back and paler on its belly.
+It is silvery in colour; darker on its back and paler on its belly.

-In the water column, usually between 50 m and 400 m deep, but can go as far as 914 m.
+In the water column, usually between 50 and 400 m depth, but silver hake has been observed as far down as 914 m.

 Silver hake are found closer to the shore when the water is warmer and migrate to deeper waters in winter.